-- 1) your hours of employment are reduced; or - 2) your employment ends for any reason other than gross misconduct on your part.
+- 1) your hours of employment are reduced, or - 2) your employment ends for any reason other than gross misconduct on your part.

-If you are the spouse of a County employee, you will become a "qualified beneficiary" if you lose your group medical and/or dental coverage under the plan because any of the following qualifying events happens:
+If you are the spouse/domestic partner of a County employee, you will become a "qualified beneficiary" if you lose your group medical and/or dental coverage under the plan because any of the following qualifying events happens:

-- 1) your spouse dies; - 2) your spouse's hours of employment are reduced; - 3) your spouse's employment ends for any reason other than gross misconduct on his or her part; or - 4) your annulment, divorce, or legal separation from your spouse.
+- 1) your spouse/domestic partner dies, - 2) your spouse's/domestic partner's hours of employment are reduced, - 3) your spouse's/domestic partner's employment ends for any reason other than gross misconduct on his or her part, or - 4) your annulment, divorce, legal separation from your spouse. or termination of domestic partnership.